For persons visiting the U.S., there are two major types of visitors' insurance plans:

 Additionally, some of the insurance companies ask you to check a box in the online application signifying your agreement and acknowledgment that such insurance plans offer limited benefits. e.g., Inbound USA, Inbound Guest.
 You are not able to go further with your purchase until you have checked the box which provides you with another opportunity to reconsider the purchase of a fixed coverage plan.
 After you have finalized your purchase you will receive policy documents, the certificate wording is included in these documents and it will provide you with detailed information on how the plan works.

-Q: I understand that I made the mistake of purchasing a fixed coverage plan and now that I have a claim, and I am left with large medical bills, is there any way to obtain additional payment from the insurance company, as I do not have the money to pay these bills?
+I understand that I made the mistake by purchasing a fixed coverage plan and now that I have a claim, I am left with large medical bills.
+Is there any way to obtain additional payment from the insurance company, as I do not have the money to pay these bills?
 Can you make an exception?

-Q: I am not satisfied with the way fixed coverage plan works and I am in no way going to pay big medical bills.
-I am going to file complaints, write bad reviews about such insurance plans or file a lawsuit against the insurance company for selling me such useless plan.
+I am not satisfied with the way that a fixed coverage plan works and I am in no way going to pay big medical bills.
+I am going to file complaints, write bad reviews about such insurance plans or file a lawsuit against the insurance company for selling me such a useless plan.

 Insubuy tries to look into and resolve or assist with any complaints or posted concerns that are legitimate.
 Insubuy is not involved in the processing of your claim.
 We offer claims assistance if a claim is denied and there are questions or discrepancies regarding the denial.
 Writing an unrealistic and negative review would not be fair to the insurance company, broker or administrators unless the process of a claim was unfair based on what is noted in the plans certificate wording.
 Our goal is to assist our customers to the best of our abilities and we strived to do so from the beginning.